The Lords of Midnight: Development

 The 3D effect used in the game was achieved by "billboarding" (see sprite) pre-scaled images of mountains, forests, buildings, etc. to create the impression of a perspective-correct landscape scene, available from a view of 8 points of the compass; the technique was self-described as "landscaping".
 This innovation created a strong impression at the time, and the game received high praise for its graphics; "landscaping" was also used in the sequel Doomdark's Revenge, but did not see significant further use in other games.

 Singleton designed the game, wrote the novella/manual, and developed "landscaping" in the last three months of 1983.
-He wrote the code in the first three months of 1984 and the game he submitted to the software house in April 1984 was entirely his own product.
+He wrote the code in the first three months of 1984 and the game he submitted to the software house in April was entirely his own product.

 Reception

 CRASH awarded Lords of Midnight 10 out of 10 in the adventure column, highlighting the panoramic views, detailed units and "wonderfully coherent" storyline.
 The game won the award for best adventure game of the year according to CRASH readers.

-Lyndsey Paton reviewed The Lords of Midnight for White Dwarf #60, and stated that "this should provide a sustained challenge for the experienced adventure gamer, and a complex and absorbing introduction to the complete novice."
+Lyndsey Paton reviewed The Lords of Midnight for White Dwarf #60, and wrote that "this should provide a sustained challenge for the experienced adventure gamer, and a complex and absorbing introduction to the complete novice".